javaguirre/gramophone/README.md

 provide means to easily serve music on your server to the browser or to applications supporting HTTP streaming.

+It currently supports mp3, mp4 and ogg vorbis audio files.

 Goals
 -----